 The 1980s saw yet another shift with foreign assistance aimed at stabilizing currencies and financial systems.
 USAID refocused on their commitment to broad-based economic growth, working to revitalize economic systems and promote employment and income opportunities.

 The 2000s have focused on war and rebuilding.
 USAID has launched programs calling for reform.
-USAID has helped Afghanistan and Iraq rebuild their governments, infrastructure, civil society, and basic services including healthcare and education.
+The agency has helped Afghanistan and Iraq rebuild their governments, infrastructure, civil society, and basic services including healthcare and education.
 USAID has begun reaching out to the private sector in order to help stretch its funding as much as possible.

 USAID occupies more than 100 countries with the same overreaching goals set out by President John K. Kennedy in 1961.
 USAID aims to further America’s foreign policy interests in expanding democracy and free markets while also extending a helping hand to people struggling to make a better life, recover from a disaster, or striving to live in a free democratic society.